iimisu/iimisu.github.io/README.md

 **9.Social Engineering:** Manipulating people to gain unauthorized access to systems or data
 **10.Zero Trust Architecture:** Designing systems with the assumption that threats exist both inside and outside the network

+## Project Experience

+Below are two key projects that I have completed to demonstrate my practical skills in cybersecurity:

+### **Project 1: Comprehensive Vulnerability Assessment**
+**Objective:** Conducted a vulnerability assessment on local and external-facing assets to identify and mitigate security risks, leveraging both passive and active reconnaissance techniques.
+**Tools Used:** Shodan, Nmap, Dirsearch, Sublist3r, Xray, Metasploit

+**Methodology:**
+  1. **Passive Information Gathering with Shodan:**
+     - Used Shodan to perform passive reconnaissance, identifying publicly exposed services, devices, and their associated metadata.
+     - Collected information on open ports, service banners, and potential vulnerabilities for external-facing assets.

+  2. **Active Information Gathering with Nmap:**
+     - Conducted network scans using Nmap to enumerate open ports, running services, and operating system information.
+     - Used Nmap Scripting Engine (NSE) to detect vulnerabilities such as outdated software versions, default credentials, and misconfigurations.

+  3. **Subdomain Enumeration:**
+     - Used sublist3r enumeration tools to discover additional subdomains, expanding the attack surface for potential vulnerabilities.

+  4. **Directory Scanning with Dirsearch:**
+     - Performed directory brute-forcing on web servers using Dirsearch to locate hidden or sensitive directories, including admin panels and backup files.

+  5. **Vulnerability Scanning with Xray:**
+     - Utilized Xray scanner to identify critical vulnerabilities in web applications, including SQL injection, Cross-Site Scripting (XSS), and file inclusion vulnerabilities.

+  6. **Exploitation and Post-Exploitation with Metasploit:**
+     - Leveraged Metasploit Framework to simulate exploitation of identified vulnerabilities in a controlled environment, including privilege escalation and lateral movement.
+     - Performed post-exploitation tasks, such as gathering sensitive information, system enumeration, and setting up persistence, to assess the impact of the vulnerabilities.

+**Outcome:**
+  - Successfully uncovered 8 critical vulnerabilities, including exposed sensitive directories, SQL inject,XSS, File Upload Vulnerability in web applications.
+  - Provided a detailed report with prioritized mitigation strategies, recommending actions such as patch management, access control updates, and enhanced monitoring.
+  - Strengthened the security posture of the organization by resolving all critical issues and improving overall resilience against potential attacks.

+### **Project 2: Malware Analysis**
+**Objective:** Analyzed the behavior of a ransomware sample in a controlled environment to understand its infection mechanism.
+**Tools Used:** IDA Pro, Ghidra, VirtualBox, Wireshark
+**Methodology:**
+  - Ran the malware in an isolated virtual machine to observe its behavior.
+  - Used IDA Pro and Ghidra to reverse-engineer the binary and analyze its code.
+  - Captured network traffic with Wireshark to identify command-and-control (C2) communication patterns.
+  - Documented the malware's encryption process and identified mitigation strategies.
+**Outcome:** Produced a detailed report outlining the malware’s lifecycle, infection vectors, and steps to prevent similar attacks.